GennadyMV/tmc-snapshot-api/README.md

 }
 ```

-### 2. Courses
+### 3. Courses

 ```
 Method: GET
 Content-Type: application/json
-URL: /{instance}/participants/{participantID}/courses/
+URL: /{instanceId}/participants/{participantID}/courses/
-Returns: A list of courses for a participant with the provided instance and ID
+Returns: A list of courses for a participant with the provided IDs
 ```

 #### Example Request